factor-io/docs/source/connectors/github.md

 end
 ```

-# github::pull_request_review_comment
+## Pull Request Review Comment Listener
+### github::repo::pull_request_review_comment
-The Pull Request Review Comment Listener (`github::pull_request_review_comment`) is triggered when a comment is created on a portion of the unified diff of a pull request.
+The Pull Request Review Comment Listener (`github::repo::pull_request_review_comment`) is triggered when a comment is created on a portion of the unified diff of a pull request.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#pullrequestreviewcommentevent).

-## Example
+### Example
 ```ruby
 listen 'github::pull_request_review_comment', repo:'skierkowski/hello' do |comment|
   info "#{comment.sender.login} #{comment.action} commented #{comment.comment.body} on #{comment.repository.full_name}"
 end
 ```

-# github::push
+## Push Listener
+### github::repo::push
-The Push Listener (`github::push`) is triggered when a repository branch is pushed to.
+The Push Listener (`github::repo::push`) is triggered when a repository branch is pushed to.
 This is the most used listener as it is often used to invoke deployments when code is pushed or merged into the master branch.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#pushevent).

-## Example
+### Example
 ```ruby
 listen 'github::push', repo:'skierkowski/hello#master' do |github_info|
   run 'heroku::deploy', app:'hello-frank', content:github_info.content do |deploy_info|